 When this happens, even the left ventricular and diastolic pressure increases, we get a decrease in stroke volume.

 Also, this decrease in stroke volume increases preload for the next beat.

-The other way is going from A to C.
+The other way is going from A to C. This is decreasing afterload.

 This time, you're getting a decrease in left ventricular and diastolic pressure and you get an increase in stroke volume.

 This increase in stroke volume also decreases preload.

 So you notice that anytime we talk about one variable, we have to bring up the others because again, they are inter-related.

 The afterload also affects how much ejection of the heart you have so not only does it affect the stroke volume,

 but it affects the total amount of volume of blood ejected per stroke.

 It affects the velocity of shortening and this reduces the ejection velocity.